 From now on, I and my management team will take into account not only what value we are creating, but what perceptions we are creating.
 We have already begun:

-Andy removed himself from LJM last June; it is no longer a related party
+Andy disposed of any management or economic interest he had in LJM last June; it is no longer a related party

 In the third quarter we terminated several of the arrangements we had which involved LJM.
-These arrangements made sense at the time, but several did not work so we ended them and took the hit.
+These arrangements made sense at the time, but adverse economic and market developments resulted in several of the arrangements being unsuccessful so we ended them and took the hit to our financial statements.

 We will be working to simplify our accounting and financial structure.
 We are in a complex business; we can not rid ourselves of complexity, but we can take into account the advantages of simplicity and do our best to achieve them.